-PID controllers work by being capable of continually calculating ‘error values’ between a desired set point and the actual temperature of a measured process variable.
+PID controllers work by being capable of continually calculating ‘error values’ between the desired setpoint and the actual temperature of a measured process variable.
 It then applies the correction based on the P, I and D values respectively.

-Auto tune: This is a function which is primarily designed to be available for PID controllers.
-This function automatically works out the best P, I and D values to suit your process by testing how long your control elements need to turn on and off.
+Auto tune: This is a function that is primarily designed to be available for PID controllers.
+This function automatically works out the best P, I, and D values to suit your process by testing how long your control elements need to turn on and off.

 An example of auto tuning a PID controller:

 Setting an oven to 100°C. The heating elements will turn on and take the oven from ambient temperature through to the set point.
 The auto tune function can assess how quickly the heating elements reach the set temperature – therefore being able to time how long they need to remain running, and when they should turn off.
 Auto tune aims to reach the set point as quick as possible without overshooting the desired temperature.